Cornelius Vanderbilt How Did He Spend His Money

 Consider Strategic Philanthropy

 While Vanderbilt's philanthropy was relatively modest compared to his immense wealth, it did have a significant impact, particularly through the establishment of Vanderbilt University.
 Modern entrepreneurs and investors can learn from this by considering strategic philanthropy as a way to give back to their communities and to leave a lasting legacy.
 Strategic philanthropy involves focusing on causes that align with your values and that have the potential to create a meaningful impact.
-This may involve supporting education, healthcare, or other social causes.
+That's why this may involve supporting education, healthcare, or other social causes.
 The key is to be intentional and to focus on making a real difference.

 Maintain a Pragmatic Approach to Personal Spending